tbranyen/combynexpress/README.md

 });
 ```

+Global partial naming will override any local partials and not incur a
+filesystem hit.

 ### Working with filters. ###

 Within Express, all Combyne filters are mapped to files.
 This allows you to